adameubanks/queue-status/README.md

 2. Insert the repository link and name the app `QueueStatus`

-3. Open the app to get a real-time display of storage use
+3. Open the app to see the queues for each partition

 ## Contact